vueonrails/vueonrails/docs/installing.md

-### Installing Vue on Rails project
+# Installing Vue on Rails project

-There are three ways to install Vue on Rails as stated from the [Vue on Rails book](vueonrails.com)
+There are three ways to install Vue on Rails as stated in the [Vue on Rails book](vueonrails.com)

 1. Install via CDN